 We release new products every week and perform our distribution activities direct to retailers via telephone orders.
 Demand for our product is steady throughout the year with seasonal peaks during March/April and October to December.

 The labour supplied to us in pursuance of our operation is based in the UK.
-Some employees from Commercial functions are required to demonstrate and promote our products from time to time in other European locations.

 The Company considers that modern slavery encompasses:

 - forced work, through mental or physical threat